NREL/HPC/docs/Documentation/Applications/starccm.md

 ### Running STAR-CCM+ with Intel-MPI

-STAR-CCM+ comes with its own Intel-MPI.
-To use the Intel-MPI, the Slurm script should be modified to be:
+STAR-CCM+ comes with its own Intel MPI.
+To use the Intel MPI, the Slurm script should be modified to be:

 ```
 #!/bin/bash -l